minitest/minitest/README.txt

 == Writing Extensions

 To define a plugin, add a file named minitest/XXX_plugin.rb to your project/gem.
+That file must be discoverable via ruby's LOAD_PATH (via rubygems or otherwise).
 Minitest will find and require that file using Gem.find_files.
 It will then try to call plugin_XXX_init during startup.
 The option processor will also try to call plugin_XXX_options passing the OptionParser instance and the current options hash.
 This